 From historic shophouse rooftops to Marina Bay Sands, drink up at these outdoor bars with views to die for

 In a city where space is limited, rooftop bars are almost a necessity.
-Boasting spectacular views, good drinks, and – relief! – cool breeze, you will never break a sweat up here.
-We’ve rounded up a list of Singapore bars with unbelievable views that aren’t just your usual Marina Bay variety.
+Boasting spectacular views, good drinks (hello ladies night), and – relief!– cool breeze, you will never break a sweat up here.
+We’ve rounded up a list of Singapore bars (including the ones at our favourite hotels) with unbelievable views that aren’t just your usual Marina Bay variety.
 Get ready to see Singapore from a bird’s eye view – a toast to high times!

 The upscale restaurant features two open kitchens, a charcoal grill, antipasti bar, and a walk-in wine cellar showcasing a variety of Italian labels.
 This Italian rooftop restaurant on the 43rd level of Ocean Financial Centre also has a Sunset Dining menu that takes full advantage of its view – every weekday from 5.30pm to 7.30pm, you get to enjoy an early dinner with dishes like baby lobster bisque, home-made cavatelli with fresh seafood in white wine sauce, and beef tagliata with celery root and sauteed artichokes.